shapeoko/Docs/content/gantry.md

 [![exploded view of Gantry Carriage](tPictures/PS20025_4.png)](content/tPictures/PS20025_16.png)

-Turn the eccentric nuts on the V-wheels on the Gantry Carriage (**\#1**) so that they are as far from the static V-wheels as is possible.
-Carefully roll the Gantry Carriage onto the two pieces of MakerSlide of the Sub Gantry (sub-assembly from above), facing the spindle carriage away from the MakerSlide which is bolted in place at the extreme edge of the slot.
-Move the Gantry Carriage as close to the attached Motor Mount Carriage Plate as is possible, tighten the bolts for the loose MakerSlide (push down on the gantry carriage when tightening the top bolts, pull up on it when tightening the bottom bolts).
+Turn the eccentric nuts on the V-wheels on the Gantry Carriage (**\#2**) so that they are as far from the static V-wheels as is possible.
+Carefully roll the Gantry Carriage onto the two pieces of MakerSlide (**\#3**) of the Sub Gantry (sub-assembly from above, **\#3** and **\#4** ), facing the spindle carriage away from the MakerSlide which is bolted in place at the extreme edge of the slot.
+Move the Gantry Carriage as close to the attached Motor Mount Carriage Plate (**\#4**) as is possible, tighten the bolts for the loose MakerSlide (push down on the gantry carriage when tightening the top bolts, pull up on it when tightening the bottom bolts).
 Attach the other Motor Mount Carriage in the same fashion, pushing down on the MakerSlide to ensure that the two plates are square.
 Ensure that the Gantry moves smoothly for the entire length of the X-axis.
 If necessary, loosen the M5 bolts and adjust the fit until everything is square and aligned and the gantry carriage travels smoothly.

 [![](tPictures/so_gantry_half_carriage_mounted_tools_4.jpg)](content/tPictures/so_gantry_half_carriage_mounted_tools_8.jpg)